All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

-I don't dance tango with men myself, so I can't directly estimate how many men dance what I call rubato style.
+I don't dance tango with men myself, so I can't directly estimate how many men dance with what I call rubato musicality.
 Based on comments by women partners, I am not the only man to dance the way I do, however my style of dance is not that common.
-Main reason is probably that, while steps used with rubato dancing are trivially easy, musicality required is not trivial, and musicality is notoriously difficult to teach and learn.
-Typically, musicality develops gradually and naturally from simply listening to music.
-Leaders who initially have limited tango musicality cannot possibly lead rubato style, and they cannot learn and practice in slow motion because this would distort musical timing, which is essence of rubato style dancing.
-So they learn strict tempo style instead, which can be demonstrated and practiced in slow motion.
-Later, when these leaders do have sufficient tango musicality to dance rubato style, they are reluctant to do so because that would mean abandoning strict tempo dance skills they have mastered and starting all over again with a completely different style of dancing.
+One reason is that dancing with rubato musicality necessarily uses simple steps and thus can never be visually impressive, however many leaders want to produce a visually impressive dance, either for their own satisfaction or because followers refuse to dance with any but visually impressive leaders.
+Another reason is requirement for apilado embrace, which many followers, especially beginners, find too intimate.
+Another reason is that rubato musicality is not simple, and musicality is notoriously difficult to teach and learn.
+Typically, musicality develops gradually and naturally from simply listening and dancing to tango music.
+Beginning leaders cannot learn and practice dancing with rubato musicality in slow motion because this would distort musical timing, which is essence of rubato musicality, plus dancing with rubato musicality only works when done well ("all or nothing").
+So beginners learn to dance with strict tempo musicality, which can be demonstrated and practiced in slow motion and which is more tolerant of low skill levels.
+Later, when these leaders have enough experience to experiment with rubato musicality, they are reluctant to do so because that would mean abandoning strict tempo musicality skills they have mastered and starting all over again with a completely different style of dancing.
+Another reason is that dancing with rubato musicality only works with followers who can appreciate this musicality, and many cannot and hence will feel bored and confused.
+Another reason is that many followers insist on dancing with strict tempo musicality ("chasing beats") even when leader is dancing with rubato musicality.
+Partners lose synchronization and dance is ruined completely.
+Another reason is that many followers hate to do things differently from everyone else, so even if follower experiences pleasure while dancing with rubato musicality, she will conclude dance was bad and leader incompetent because off beat and no complex steps.

 Square-shape apilado embrace has leader and follower facing each other directly with follower positioned slightly to leader's right and looking over leader's shoulder (assuming she is similar height or taller, otherwise she can turn her head and rest against his chest).

-Doesn't matter how much pressure between leader and follower, as long as pressure constant.
+Doesn't matter how much pressure between leader and follower torsos, as long as pressure constant.
 Follower creates pressure by leaning into leader, while still supporting her own weight.
 Leader supports her, which causes him to also lean forwards slightly.
 If pressure not constant, leader may grip follower tightly so as to force constant pressure.
 Rather than complaining about leader's "death grip", follower should focus on leaning with constant pressure against leader, which will normally cause leader to relax his grip automatically, since tight grip is hard work.
 (Maintaining constant pressure against leader in case of apilado embrace, or constant distance from leader in case of separated embrace, is hardest part about follower role.)

 ("Volcado" apilado embrace has partners leaning forwards until they begin to tip over and so must be supported by other partner leaning forwards.
 This embrace allows for some fancy moves but is uncomfortable unless back muscles are highly developed.
 Neither volcado apilado embrace nor volcado step, which is temporary strong forwards lean of follower against leader, will be discussed further in this document.)